4800 Digital Area of Rescue

 4800 Digital ADA Area of Rescue and Emergency Communication System

 ADA Area of Rescue Assistance Call Systems for Building Evacuation and Other Emergency Communications in Schools, Campuses, Parking Lots and Other Public Areas

 The Americans with Disabilities Act (ADA) requires multi-story buildings to provide an Area of Refuge or Area of Rescue Assistance on each floor.
 This provides a place for personnel who are disabled or have difficulty moving around to wait and call for help in an emergency, such as a fire.
 Rescue personnel can also evacuate the building more efficiently since many of the people on each floor will be gathered in one place.

 With the 4800 Area of Rescue Assistance System, patients and residents of hospitals, nursing homes, assisted living facilities, senior living centers, office buildings, and other multi-story structures can feel safer in an emergency, knowing help is on the way.

 The International Building Code (IBC) requires two way communication from the caller to a local control panel or 911 center when the control panel is not responding.
 If your Authority Having Jurisdiction (AHJ) requires intercom capability to the 911 center select the 4800 system.

 The 4800 area of refuge phone system allows residents and staff to communicate not only with another staff member at the main control station but also with emergency services.
 With this emergency intercom system, those waiting for rescue assistance can speak directly with 911, describe their situation, and receive instructions.

-Clear area of rescue assistance signage is necessary to ensure patients, residents, visitors, and staff are able to easily find the safe place in an emergency.
-Cornell offers directional area of rescue signs with arrows, lighted signs with battery backup, and photoluminescent signs.
+ADA approved signage is necessary to ensure personnel are able to easily find the safe place in an emergency.
+Cornell offers ADA approved Directional, System Operation and Room Location signs either lighted with battery backup or photoluminescent System Design Assistance.